Skip to content

 Pastilla (pigeon pie)

 Sweet-savory phyllo pie with shredded meat (traditionally pigeon, often chicken), almonds, cinnamon, powdered sugar.
-Le Marrakchi (Djemaa el-Fna view) is the iconic spot.
+Le Marrakchi (Djemaa el-Fna view) is the famous spot.

 Price: 80-150 MAD